Laboratorio2B/data-compression/docs/index.md

 1. Statement of the lossless data compression problem.
 Kraft inequality.
 Order-0 Entropy.
 Optimal codes, Huffman codes and arithmetic coding (22/11).
 2. Beyond order-0 Entropy: MTF + gamma codes.
 Order-k entropy.
 PPM algorithms (24/11).
 3. LZ77 parsing: definition, bounds in terms of the order-k entropy.
 Introduction to the Burrows-Wheeler transform (27/11).
 4. Compression bounds for the BWT.
-Introduction to compressed indices.
-(29/11)
+Introduction to compressed indices (29/11).
 5. Wavelet Trees for efficient rank operations.
+Bitvectors supporting Rank/Select operations (4/12).
+6. From compressed bitvectors to compressed indices.
+Finding the position of the occurrences.
-Wheeler graphs (4/12).
+   Introduction to Wheeler graphs (6/12)
-6. (6/12)
 7. (13/12)
 8. (15/12)